Irish Council for Prisoners Overseas of the Irish Catholic Bishops’ Conference

-The ICPO has two offices; one located in Maynooth, Co.
-Kildare and the other in London.
+The ICPO has two offices; one located in Maynooth, Co Kildare and the other in London.
 The London office deals solely with Irish born prisoners held in the UK, while the Maynooth office assists Irish prisoners held all over the world.

 Staff Maynooth: Brian Hanley is the co-ordinator and the case workers are Ian Hanna, Catherine Kenny, Ciara Kirrane and Leslie Alcock.

-Adm: Bernadette Martin
+Administrator: Bernadette Martin

 The Irish Council for Prisoners Overseas (ICPO) is the only organisation working on behalf of Irish prisoners overseas and their families.

 ICPO’s purpose is to promote social justice and human dignity for Irish people in prison overseas and their families.
 This is carried out by offering information, support and advocacy to prisoners and their families.
 Casework, publications and policy/networking are key elements of the service provision to the core group.